This hearty chili can provide tasty meals for days, and it freezes well, too.

 For many of us, cooking at home is not always an easy task to accomplish.
 At least it certainly feels that way sometimes.
 With work, family, school, and dance class or soccer practice — you name it — the list adds up.
 Time, or the perceived lack thereof, is a common reason why people choose not to cook dinner at home.

-Note: To prevent breakage, when using glass mason jars for freezing leftovers, fill the jars 80-90% full and freeze without the lid.
+Note: To prevent breakage, when using glass mason jars for freezing leftovers, fill the jars 80% to 90% full and freeze without the lid.
 Screw the lid on once frozen.